Gets the primary clipboard of the widget.

 The default focus()

-if moving in @direction moved the focus outside the
+inside that widget, and false if moving in direction moved the focus

 This function is used by custom widget implementations; if you're